telerik/xaml-docs/controls/radlayoutcontrol/features/save-load-layout.md

 	<telerik:RadLayoutControl telerik:RadLayoutControl.SerializationId="myLayoutControlID" />
 {{endregion}}

-> If an element doesn't have __SerializationId__ property set, it will not be saved in the serialized XML.
-So, it will be removed from the layout when the XML loads.
+> If an element doesn't have __SerializationId__ property set, it will not be saved in the serialized XML file.
+So, it will be removed from the layout when the XML file loads.

 ## Saving the layout